Almost everyone is excited about going home after having surgery or being ill in the hospital.

 If you do not have someone to help you at home for the first 1 or 2 weeks after surgery, ask your doctor or nurse about having a trained caregiver come to your home to help you.
 This person can also check the safety of your home and help you with your daily activities.

-Some items that may help:
+Some items that may be helpful include:

 You can make several changes to protect yourself when you take a bath or shower: